-- Continue to lead the Research Data Activities Task Force, including overseeing review of incoming proposals for use of GTA data (WASTIMS project). - Letter of intent for funding the project by the Leukemia Society has been submitted.
-Agreement between the societies has been presented to the EC and protocol finalized - Reviewed and approved a study request for use of GTA data to describe the global state of HCT for multiple myeloma including outcome. - Transplants of acute myeloid leukemia worldwide and utilization of autologous and allogeneic HCT. - Agreement for the AML study (not outcome, but only survey data) has been organized and will be sent to the registries. - Encourage use and further analyses of GTA data more broadly. - Intervention for drug shortage in Latin America by Pierre Fabre together with WHO.
+- Continue to lead the Research Data Activities Task Force, including overseeing review of incoming proposals for use of GTA data. - Letter of intent for funding the project by the Leukemia Society has been submitted.
+Agreement between the societies has been presented to the EC and protocol finalized. - Reviewed and approved a study request for use of GTA data to describe the global state of HCT for multiple myeloma including outcome (WAUSTIM project).

+- Transplants of acute myeloid leukemia worldwide and utilization of autologous and allogeneic HCT in this indication. - Review paper on rare infections among the recipients of HCT. - Encourage use and further analyses of GTA data more broadly. - Intervention for drug shortage in Latin America by Pierre Fabre together with WHO. - Development of an internet based database (GTR) for transplant centers to submit their transplantation data.